Is it even possible to be comfortable when sleeping in a tent?

 - Listen to the sound your pillow makes against your ears – will it annoy or wake you?

 Super Camper Tip: If you camp in cool weather and have a jacket with you, you can fold this up into itself to create a pillow.
-Puffy down jackets would great for this!
+Puffy down jackets work great for this!
 Watch the video below and I’ll show you how to transform your puffy into a super comfortable pillow!

-Comfortable tent bedding tips:
+Comfortable tending (and camping) bedding tips:

 Just like my suggestion that you bring along your pillow from home, as for bedding, my first preference is to use regular bedding too!